-Andy Black has been a Plain English Campaign trainer for eight years.
-Before that, he was for many years Head of English at Altrincham Boys’ Grammar School, Cheshire.
-He has run courses for all kinds of organisations, but particularly in the health sector.
-He has trained at many hospitals and NHS trusts, all the cancer collaboratives in the country, and even the CHI.
-He wrote the Plain English Campaign guide to writing medical information.
-Recently, Andy delivered the medical workshop at the Plain English conference in London, alongside Gopa Mitra, director of Health Policy for the Proprietary Association of Great Britain.
+Andy Black has been a Plain English Campaign trainer since 1996.
+He graduated with dual honours in Philosophy and English from Keele University.
+He was for many years Head of English at Altrincham Boys' Grammar School, and an experienced examiner at O-level, GCSE and A-level.
+He has run many courses for every kind of organisation, but particularly in the health sector.
+He has trained at many hospitals and NHS Trusts, and all the cancer collaboratives in the country.
+He wrote the Plain English Campaign "Guide to writing medical information", and the campaign's "Grammarcheck" course.
+He also delivers the Plain English Diploma course.
+And he played football for England UAU - once!

 Terry Denman worked in the financial sector and in central government for several years, before taking a postgraduate degree at Cambridge.
 He then worked in local government for over ten years (mainly in social housing) and took the Plain English Campaign's diploma in 1991.